SpinalHDL/SpinalDoc/spinal/core/blackbox.md

 }
 ```

+### Generated code
-The previous code will generate the VHDL below :
+The previous code will instantiate the blackbox as following in the generated VHDL :

 ```vhdl
   ...